IDmedia/fan-control-script/README.md

 2. Set BIOS Settings:
 Set the PWM headers you want to control to 100%/255 and mode to PWM in your BIOS.

+(Optional) I recommend installing the `Dynamix System Temperature` plugin to easily monitor your fans' speed on the dashboard.

 ## Identify fan headers
 * To identify fan headers, use the command `sensors -uA`.